Ziton-live/Ziton-Flutter/README.md

 # Glitch Text
-A Flutter package for testing error monitoring and reporting.
+A Flutter package for error monitoring and reporting.Listen for common flutter errors & pushed to the project dashboard when it occurs.

 ## Features
 * Error information with context
 * platform and screen information
 * error file info with lines causing error
 * project panel for collaboration
+* assign & share errors

 ## Getting Started

+## 0 Create project
+Create a flutter project in Ziton dashboard and copy down the dsn for that project

 ### 1. Depend on it

-Add this to your package's `pubspec.yaml` file:
+Add package name with version to your package's `pubspec.yaml` file:

 ```yaml
 dependencies: